-Yanni graduated from the Singapore Institute of Technology – Trinity College of Dublin with a Bachelor of Science (Honours) in Physiotherapy.
-She is a former professional Wushu athlete who represented Singapore in World Championships from the age of 16, and won medals in both the Southeast Asian Games and Asian Games at 17 and 18 respectively.
+Yan Ni graduated from the Singapore Institute of Technology – Trinity College of Dublin with a Bachelor of Science (Honours) in Physiotherapy.
+She is a former professional Wushu athlete who represented Singapore in the World Championships from the age of 16 and won medals in both the Southeast Asian Games and Asian Games at 17 and 18 respectively.

-As an athlete with first-hand experience on the benefits of regular treatment, it naturally led her on the path of being a Physiotherapist.
-Having completed a comprehensive hospital experience in post-surgical, neurological, and outpatient musculoskeletal settings* including sports physiotherapy at the Singapore Sports Medical Centre, Yanni moved into the private setting to pursue her passion in providing patient-centered care.
+As an athlete with first-hand experience with the benefits of regular treatment, it naturally led her on the path of being a Physiotherapist.
+Having completed a comprehensive hospital experience in post-surgical, neurological, and outpatient musculoskeletal settings* including sports physiotherapy at the Singapore Sports Medical Centre, Yan Ni moved into the private setting to pursue her passion for providing patient-centered care.

-Apart from going to the gym regularly, Yanni enjoys a broad spectrum of sports including badminton, golf, swimming, cycling, football, rollerblading, basketball, wakeboarding – basically any physical activity, she will be up for it.
+Apart from going to the gym regularly, Yan Ni enjoys a broad spectrum of sports including badminton, golf, swimming, cycling, football, rollerblading, basketball, and wakeboarding.